 History Curriculum Intent Statement

 At St Swithun Wells, the aim of our History teaching is to focus on enabling pupils to think as ‘Historians’.
-We place an emphasis on examining historical artefacts and primary sources, research of historical events and ensuring that there is an understanding of the importance of how history shapes events of today.
+We explore primary sources, research of historical events and ensuring that there is an understanding of the importance of how history shapes events of today.